SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 3 damage; M1 slowed (save ends)
 - ★ 12–16: 5 damage; M2 slowed (save ends)
 - ✸ 17: 7 damage; M3 restrained (save ends)
-  **2 Malice**: Pull 5.
+2 Malice: Pull 5.
 A target restrained by a dwarf, including by this ability, can be pulled this way.

 **Reel Them In (Maneuver)** ◆ 3 Malice
 Keywords: Ranged, Weapon
 Distance: Ranged 10
 Target: 3 creatures

-  **Effect**: Pull 5.
+Effect: Pull 5.
 A slowed or restrained target is pulled an additional 2.
 A target restrained by a dwarf can be pulled this way.

 **We Have a Quota!**
 If the engineer applies the slowed condition to a target who is already slowed or grabbed, the target becomes restrained (save ends) and the slowed or grabbed condition ends.